Mandrare River Camp

 Call us on 858 523 9000 to start planning your vacation to Mandrare River Camp or take a look at our itineraries to Southern Madagascar

-Located near the Southern tip of Madagascar, Mandrare River Camp offers a fabulous insight into nature and the local culture based on the East African style safari.
+Located in Southern Madagascar’s renowned Mandrare Valley, Mandrare River Camp offers a fabulous insight into nature and the local culture based on the East African style safari.

 Set in the shade of Tamarind trees this beautiful tented camp sits on the edge of the Mandrare River.
-Guests awake to the sound of the local Antandroy tribe singing as they fetch water from the river; or children playing and splashing in the water.
+Guests awake to the sound of the local Antandroy tribe singing as they fetch water from the river; or children playing and splashing in the water and can explore the Spiny and Gallery Forests which are home to troops of ring-tailed lemurs and Verraux sifakas as well as tribal tombs.

 Accommodation is in six large (17m²) tented rooms providing a comfortable, netted, four-poster bed, attractive handmade wooden furniture, electric lighting and private en-suite facilities including a biodegradable chemi-loo, safari shower and BioAroma toiletries.
 Each has a private furnished veranda from which to watch life on the river or birds in the trees.
 Tents can accommodate an extra bed for a child.
 Silent, environmentally friendly solar panels provide the electricity.